l0vemimi/ArchBtw/docs/manpages/pacman/makepkg.md

 Generate the package database files and add the **package**: *.pkg.tar.zst to the **repository database**: *.db.tar.gz:

                 repo-add repo/x86_64/ArchPkg.db.tar.gz repo/x86_64/TxtEd-1.0.0-1-any.pkg.tar.zst

+If you got multiple files just do:

+                repo-add ArchPkg.db.tar.gz *.pkg.tar.zst

 The repository should now have the following structure: